FRANCE – Provence-Alpes-Côte d’Azur (Nice, Marseille, Toulon), Languedoc-Roussillon (Montpellier, Perpignan)

 Plan de situation de la Curiosité de Lauriole (L'Auriol) | #TerresCathares

 Known to locals, this “anomaly” is often spotted as the road up and down.
-This deserves some explanation because it is characteristic of any slope to go up or down depending on the direction you look at it!
+This deserves some explanation because it is characteristic of any slope going up or down depending on the direction you look at it!

-We can see, by studying the map opposite, that everything is played out on a drop of a few decimeters … It is very likely that the effect therefore comes from a visual error compared to the surroundings.
-The observed direction of the descent (by letting a cylindrical or spherical object descend for example) corresponds well to the direction determined by a reading of levels.
-Too bad for those who would like to see something more fantastic …
+The effect is a visual error compared to the surroundings.
+The observed direction of the descent (by letting a cylindrical or spherical object descend) corresponds well to the direction determined by a reading of levels.

 It is located in the Hérault, in the town of Siran which is part of the canton of Olonzac.
-It is located at the limit of the departments of Aude and Tarn.
-Moreover, on the territory of the aforementioned commune, there exists, at the edge of the GR 7, the Fountain of the Three Bishops which, as its name suggests, was at the junction of the Three Bishoprics.
+At the edge of the GR 7 is the Fountain of the Three Bishops

 What does Lauriole’s curiosity consist of?
 This is a road that seems to go up as it goes down.
-Or the reverse of course, in the other direction obviously.
-Or is it more precisely?
-On a small road which connects the D 56 to the hamlet of Fournes.
-It is between Minerve and Siran, via Fauzan.
-It can be reached by Cesseras.
-Signs indicate “Curiosity of Lauriole” and the site itself is indicated.
+Or the reverse of course, in the other direction.

 What is there to see spectacular?
 Well the impression that the road goes up in front of you while if you put your car at a standstill it will move forward.
 It is moreover more spectacular in the other direction, the vehicle starts in reverse when one releases the brake whereas one has the feeling that the roadway goes down.
 We can possibly roll a spherical or cylindrical object, or even pour water … we are always faced with the same phenomenon.

-What’s mysterious behind there?
-The exegeses are not lacking which evoke a magnetic anomaly, gravity … In fact the measurements carried out prove that the slope of the road which seems to go up is indeed downward.
-It is the general topology of the places that creates an optical illusion.
-The road actually climbs from Siran to Fournes, except at this precise place where, after a hairpin bend, it descends somewhat.
-Very little, but enough for a vehicle, which obeys the laws of universal gravitation, to follow its natural inclination!
+Measurements prove the slope of the road which seems to go up is indeed downward.
+The general topology creates an optical illusion.
+The road climbs from Siran to Fournes, except at this precise place where, after a hairpin bend, it descends somewhat.
+Very little, but enough.

 Arrive at the sign where the road switchbacks to the left and appears to be downhill all the way.
 Where you just came from appears yp hill but when you roll a water bottle, it goes downhill and after the switchback continues downhill.
 Not sure it was worth the drive.
 Free but for all the gas!

 Domaine Benazeth Le Moulin.
-About 25kms SW of the curiosity, this slightly tapering round, stone wind mill sits on a wide round base, has a metal top with a rooster vane and appears can be rotated to face the wind.
+About 25kms SW of the curiosity, this slightly tapering round, stone windmill sits on a wide round base, has a metal top with a rooster vane and appears can be rotated to face the wind.
 Climb stairs into the center.
-It is till operational and one can see them milling grain into flour, but for 9E, 8.50 for groups!!
+It is still operational and one can see them milling grain into flour, but for 9E, 8.50 for groups!!
 The shop sells flour and wine.

 Salle Le Grenat: large modular room with 600 to 1,100 seats in red colors, in the shape of a large red pebble with inscriptions in several languages, a tribute to the garnet jewel of Perpignan.